-Moreover, will say that $\Alg$ is breaks on $W^c$ under $\Sim(\nu)$.
+On the other hand, we will say that $\Alg$ breaks on $W^c$ under $\Sim(\nu)$.
 Recall that $\mathcal{F}_t$ is the $\sigma$-algebra generated by $\xi_{\Alg}$, and the actions/samples collected by $\Alg$ up to time $t$. \end{definition} The key insight is that, whenever $\Sim(\nu)$ doesn't break (i.e. on a truthful event $W$), a run of $\Alg$ on $\nu$ can be perfectly simulated by running $\Alg$ on $\Sim(\nu)$.
-But if, $\Sim(\nu)$ fudges $\Trs$ in a way that drastically limits information about $\nu$, this means that $\Alg$ can be simulated using little information about $\nu$, which will contradict information theoretic lower bounds.
+But if $\Sim(\nu)$ fudges $\Trs$ in a way that drastically limits information about $\nu$, this means that $\Alg$ can be simulated using little information about $\nu$, which will contradict information theoretic lower bounds.
 This suggests the following recipe for proving lower bounds:

 \textbf{1)} State a claim you wish to falsify over a class of instances $\nu \in \mathcal{S}$ (e.g., the best arm is not pulled more than $\tau$ times, with some probability ). \textbf{2)} Phrase your claims as candidate truthful events on each instance (e.g. $W_{\nu} := \{N_{a^*(\nu)}(T) \le \tau\}$ where $a^*(\nu)$ is the best arm of $\nu$) \textbf{3)} Construct a simulator $\Sim$ such that $W_{\nu}$ is truthful on $\Sim(\nu)$, but $\KL_{\Alg}(\Sim(\nu),\Sim(\widetilde{\nu}))$ (or $\TV$) is small for alternative pairs $\nu,\widetilde{\nu}$.
-For example, if the truthful event is $\{N_{a^*(\nu)}(T) \le \tau\}$, then simulator should only modify samples $X_{[a^*,\tau+1]},X_{[a^*,\tau+2]},\dots$. \textbf{4)} Apply an information-theoretic lower bound (e.g., Proposition~\ref{Prop:SimLeCam} to come) to show that the simulator breaks (e.g. $\Pr_{\nu,\Alg}[W_\nu^c]$ is large for at least one $\nu \in \calS$, or for a $\nu$ drawn uniformly from $\calS$)
+For example, if the truthful event is $\{N_{a^*(\nu)}(T) \le \tau\}$, then simulator should only modify samples $X_{[a^*,\tau+1]},X_{[a^*,\tau+2]},\dots$. \textbf{4)} Apply an information-theoretic lower bound (e.g., Proposition~\ref{Prop:SimLeCam} to come) to show that the simulator breaks (e.g. $\Pr_{\nu,\Alg}[W_\nu^c]$ is large for at least one $\nu \in \calS$, or for a $\nu$ drawn uniformly from $\calS$).